Add or Edit Stock Items |

 •Bulk import items using a file

-4. Duplicate Existing Item
+4. Replicate Existing Item

-•Select Create a New Item Based on This Item
+•In Item Lookup, right-click active row → Create a New Item Based on This Item

 Note: Tabs are disabled until the item is saved for the first time